Beijing Uses Fake Western News Sites to Attack Falun Gong, Report Finds

 “This is not simply online disinformation.
 The campaign we see today is a blueprint for how a hostile influence operation run by Beijing can launder propaganda through fake ‘news’ brands and then use coordinated inauthentic accounts to push it into Western information ecosystems,” Browde said in a statement.

-The CCP set out to eradicate Falun Gong in 1999 after government surveys revealed that between 70 million and 100 million Chinese had adopted the practice, which consists of slow-moving exercises and spiritual teachings based on the tenets of truthfulness, compassion, and forbearance.
+The CCP set out to eradicate Falun Gong, also known as Falun Dafa, in 1999 after government surveys revealed that between 70 million and 100 million Chinese had adopted the practice, which consists of slow-moving exercises and spiritual teachings based on the tenets of truthfulness, compassion, and forbearance.

-In a 2022 secret meeting, CCP leader Xi Jinping chastised his cadres for failure to crush Falun Gong, especially in the United States, where its practitioners had founded a number of successful companies bent on exposing CCP’s atrocities, The Epoch Times previously reported based on whistleblower information.
+In a 2022 secret meeting, CCP leader Xi Jinping chastised his cadres for failing to crush Falun Gong, especially in the United States, where its practitioners have founded a number of successful companies that expose the CCP’s atrocities, The Epoch Times previously reported based on whistleblower information.

 At the meeting, Xi ordered a new campaign that would focus on using Western media, social media, and U.S. legal institutions against companies started by Falun Gong practitioners.

-The campaign has consistently targeted Shen Yun Performing Arts, a premier classical Chinese dance and music company founded by Falun Gong practitioners in 2006.
+The campaign has consistently targeted Shen Yun Performing Arts, a premier classical Chinese dance and music company founded in 2006.
 The company has long faced attacks and sabotage attempts, often involving Chinese consular officials pressuring theaters and local officials to cancel its shows.

-The new campaign, however, reflects new tactics.
-Dozens of articles with a negative slant against Shen Yun have popped up in American media.
-A lineup of social media influencers joined by thousands of fake social media accounts have then amplified the reports online.
-Meanwhile, near constant fake bomb threats have disrupted Shen Yun’s touring schedule.
+The new campaign, however, uses new tactics.
+Dozens of articles with a negative slant against Shen Yun have popped up in U.S. media.
+A lineup of social media influencers, joined by thousands of fake social media accounts, have amplified these articles online.
+Meanwhile, the company has received fake bomb threats at many venues on its tour.

-The fake news sites discovered by Graphika highlight a new chapter in the campaign, Browde said.
+The fake news sites discovered by Graphika are part of a new chapter in the campaign, Browde said.

 “When malign actors spoof trusted outlets and amplify smear narratives through coordinated networks, it destabilizes public trust and can help legitimize transnational repression,” he said.